Souravirus/cbseResultChecker/readme.md

 ```
 php cbseresultscrapper.php
 ```
 PS.
 This program is not in its best version for now.
-I have make to much improvements in this code.
+I have make too much improvements in this code.
 If anyone one to contribute then your help would be much appreciated.